Kalray

-Kalray is a fabless semiconductor company.
+Kalray is a French fabless semiconductor company headquartered in Montbonnot, France.

+Corporate history

-Founded in 2008 as a spin-off of CEA French lab, with investors such as Renault–Nissan–Mitsubishi Alliance, Safran, NXP Semiconductors, CEA and Bpifrance.
+Kalray was founded in 2008 as a spin-off of CEA French lab, with investors such as Renault–Nissan–Mitsubishi Alliance, Safran, NXP Semiconductors, CEA and Bpifrance.

+In April 2020, Kalray announced an $8 million investment from NXP which allows them to be able to develop various solutions for autonomous driving together.

+In January 2022, Kalray negotiated with arcapix Holdings Ltd. for their acquisition.
+Arcapix is the parent company of pixitmedia and arcastream.
+At the Flash Memory Summit Awards (FMS) in August 2022, Kalray was awarded the Most Innovative Technology award for their Flashbox.
+In May 2023, the IP-CUBE project that is led by Kalray won the "Technological Maturation and Demonstration of Embedded Artificial Intelligence Solutions" label under the "France Relance 2030 – Future Investments" plan.

 Product history

 The first Kalray patent was filed in 2010.
 Today the company holds more than 30 patent families, including 2 families with an exclusive CEA license.

 On 22 June 2015, Kalray began the distribution of data center acceleration board families: TurboCard and KONIC, for networking and storage applications, both of which can be programmed with either standard C or C++.
 TurboCard and KONIC both utilize the MPPA2-256 Bostan second generation processor.

+In January 2019, Kalray and NXP began a partnership for new platforms for automated driving.
+The Massively Parallel Processor Array (MPPA) chips from Kalrey together with the two NXP chips will be used in the new BlueBox 2.0.
+Together with Wistron, Kalray launched the FURIO1200 storage system in January 2021.
+The K200-LP accelerator card was launched in June 2021.

+Kalray was granted a fund from the French government in May 2023 to develop the Dolomites manycore processor.

 Kalray chips

 Kalray chips are code-named after Mountains.
-However each chip is called a "MPPA" for "Massively Parallel Processor Array":
+However each chip is called a "MPPA" for "massively parallel processor array":

 MPPA-256 Andey

 Produced in 2013 in CMOS 28HP technology from TSMC, this SoC (or System-on-Chip) runs at 400 MHz and contains 256 VLIW processing cores.